Juvenes Translatores — how to prepare

 Different types of knowledge

-Translating a text about electronics or medicine, for example, calls for technical know-how.
-Recreating a rhyme or a pun, on the other hand, requires cultural knowledge and an appreciation of stylistic factors.
+Translating a text about electronics or medicine, for example, calls for technical knowledge.
+Recreating a rhyme or a pun, on the other hand, requires understanding of 2 cultures and an appreciation of stylistic factors.

 Adapting a text to a new setting

 Every language is rooted in a specific cultural, social and geographical setting.
-Accordingly, translators sometimes have to coin new words for terms that have no existing equivalent in their own language.
+Accordingly, translators sometimes have to coin new words for terms with no equivalent in their own language.
 Moreover, texts that are very specific to a particular culture have to be adapted to make them accessible to people from another culture or geographical area.
 This is called localisation.

 Words and expressions change rapidly.
 New ideas and inventions, plus new uses for existing terms, force translators to create new ways of expressing these concepts in their own language.
 This is one of the most challenging — and fascinating — aspects of translation.